-Cloud computing reduces all the capital expense of buying and setting up hardware and software at data centers.
+Cloud computing reduces all the capital expenses of buying and setting up hardware and software at data centers.
 This makes the banks to focus more on banking functions.

 Cloud infrastructure is highly reliable.
 Cloud computing gives a complete data backup to information.
 Data can also be accessed at multiple redundant sites with utmost ease.
 Hybrid cloud models give the utmost security to the data.
 The data saved in the cloud is encrypted well to eliminate all kinds of security threats in banks.

-Cloud computing eliminates all the unnecessary time of racking and stacking of data in the banks, hence increases the productivity.
+Cloud computing eliminates all the unnecessary time of racking and stacking data in the banks, hence increasing productivity.
 Every task in the bank related to the information will be taken care of by the software through cloud computing.

-Every technology has its own pros and cons, while in case of cloud computing limitations can be considered as precautions.
-These precautions need to be taken care by the bankers who enable high ended and secure service to the users.
+Every technology has its own pros and cons, while in the case of the cloud, computing limitations can be considered as precautions.
+These precautions need to be taken care of by the bankers who enable high ended and secure service to the users.